 E-Wallet and Store Points transferability:

-E-Wallet funds will be available for the various Value Added Services BUZ’D will provide.
+E-Wallet funds will be available for the various Value Added Services BUZD will provide.

-BUZ’D may provide at a later stage the ability for Users to withdraw eligible balances from the Users e-Wallet.
+BUZD may provide at a later stage the ability for Users to withdraw eligible balances from the Users e-Wallet.

-Store points, however, are non-transferable, cannot be withdrawn, and are valid only for in-app purchases within the BUZ’D platform.
+Store points, however, are non-transferable, cannot be withdrawn, and are valid only for in-app purchases within the BUZD platform.
 Store points hold no cash value outside the app and may not be redeemed for e-Wallet funds.

 REFUND POLICY: ALL PURCHASES MADE THROUGH THE SERVICE ARE FINAL AND NON-REFUNDABLE.
 The provision of Value Added Services and/or products for use in the Service is a service that commences immediately upon the acceptance of your purchase of such Value Added Service or product.
-YOU ACKNOWLEDGE THAT BUZ’D IS NOT REQUIRED TO PROVIDE A REFUND IN RESPECT OF SUCH VALUE ADDED SERVICES OR PRODUCTS FOR ANY REASON, AND THAT YOU WILL NOT RECEIVE MONEY OR OTHER COMPENSATION FOR UNUSED VALUE ADDED SERVICES OR PRODUCTS ITEMS WHEN AN ACCOUNT IS CLOSED, WHETHER SUCH CLOSURE WAS VOLUNTARY OR INVOLUNTARY.
+YOU ACKNOWLEDGE THAT BUZD IS NOT REQUIRED TO PROVIDE A REFUND IN RESPECT OF SUCH VALUE ADDED SERVICES OR PRODUCTS FOR ANY REASON, AND THAT YOU WILL NOT RECEIVE MONEY OR OTHER COMPENSATION FOR UNUSED VALUE ADDED SERVICES OR PRODUCTS ITEMS WHEN AN ACCOUNT IS CLOSED, WHETHER SUCH CLOSURE WAS VOLUNTARY OR INVOLUNTARY.

 Value Added Taxes: All prices and/or costs quoted by us shall be inclusive of all applicable taxes but excluding Value Added Tax (“VAT”).
 VAT shall be shown clearly and separately to the Fees in terms of the Service.

-What happens if we got the BUZ’D Fees and rates wrong.
-It is always possible that, despite our best efforts, the BUZ’D Fees and rates may be incorrectly priced.
+What happens if we got the BUZD Fees and rates wrong.
+It is always possible that, despite our best efforts, the BUZD Fees and rates may be incorrectly priced.
 Where any incorrect pricing were published we have the right to amend it accordingly without notice and charge You accordingly.

-We reserve the right to establish, remove and/or revise BUZ’D Fees and rates for any or all Services (including Value Added Services) obtained through the use of the BUZ’D Services at any time in our sole discretion, however this will not affect those transactions where the BUZ’D Fees and rates have already been paid, unless otherwise agreed to under these Terms of Service.
-Such establishment, removal and/or revision of BUZ’D Fees and rates for any or all Services will be communicated to all applicable parties via a notification that will be sent via our Services.
+We reserve the right to establish, remove and/or revise BUZD Fees and rates for any or all Services (including Value Added Services) obtained through the use of the BUZD Services at any time in our sole discretion, however this will not affect those transactions where the BUZD Fees and rates have already been paid, unless otherwise agreed to under these Terms of Service.
+Such establishment, removal and/or revision of BUZD Fees and rates for any or all Services will be communicated to all applicable parties via a notification that will be sent via our Services.

 Payment & Receipts

-BUZ’D Subscription Fee: Unless otherwise agreed to in writing, BUZ’D will invoice the relevant paying User every time a BUZ’D Subscription Fee is charged to them by BUZ’D, where same invoice will be sent to the User’s Services Account and/or email address (as provided by the User).
+BUZD Subscription Fee: Unless otherwise agreed to in writing, BUZD will invoice the relevant paying User every time a BUZD Subscription Fee is charged to them by BUZD, where same invoice will be sent to the User’s Services Account and/or email address (as provided by the User).
 Users are responsible for ensuring their contact details, including email addresses and Service Account information, are accurate and up-to-date.
-BUZ'D is not responsible for any delays in invoicing or payment due to incorrect or outdated contact information.
+BUZD is not responsible for any delays in invoicing or payment due to incorrect or outdated contact information.

 Automatic renewal of subscriptions

-The BUZ’D Subscription Fees applicable to any premium or premium plus subscription Services Account will be subject to an auto-recurring montly subscription and your selection of a payment method will continue to be billed monthly for the subscription until such time that you cancel.
+The BUZD Subscription Fees applicable to any premium or premium plus subscription Services Account will be subject to an auto-recurring montly subscription and your selection of a payment method will continue to be billed monthly for the subscription until such time that you cancel.
 Your subscription will automatically continue for an indefinite period of time, at the then applicable Fee/price for the relevant subscription unless you cancel your subscription before the next renewal date.
 Your card payment information will be stored and subsequently used for the automatic card payments in accordance with this Agreement.